Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 Februari 2025 03.23.13 UTC
+- WIB: Senin, 3 Februari 2025 04.20.32 UTC
-- WITA: Senin, 3 Februari 2025 04.23.13 UTC
+- WITA: Senin, 3 Februari 2025 05.20.32 UTC
-- WIT: Senin, 3 Februari 2025 05.23.13 UTC
+- WIT: Senin, 3 Februari 2025 06.20.32 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: inspirational
+Kategori: motivational